MontpellierRessourcesImagerie/presentations/naparij/naparij.md

 - Use the ImageJ-python bridge with other python software
     - clustering / ML / DL
     - give DL4Mic more control over the python process
-- IJPB can also be used to connect to a distant IPython via ssh-tunneling
+- the jupyter-client can also be used to connect to a distant IPython via ssh-tunneling
     - run on server, in the cloud or on a cluster

 </small>